khushi06/mudita/Global-Settings.md

 ```

 #### simianarmy.scheduler.threads
 This sets how many monkeys to run in parallel.
-Since there is only one monkey currently in the Simian Army anything more than 1 is not useful at the moment.
 The default is 1.
 ```
     simianarmy.scheduler.threads = 1
 ```